What is Data Assurance?

 Data Assurance (DA) implements the T10 Protection Information (PI) standard, which increases data integrity by checking for and correcting errors that might occur as data is transferred along the I/O path.

 The typical use of the Data Assurance feature will check the portion of the I/O path between the controllers and drives.
-DA capabilities are presented at the pool and volume group level.
+DA capabilities are presented at the pool and volume group level in System Manager.

 When this feature is enabled, the storage array appends error-checking codes (also known as cyclic redundancy checks or CRCs) to each block of data in the volume.
 After a data block is moved, the storage array uses these CRC codes to determine if any errors occurred during transmission.
 Potentially corrupted data is neither written to disk nor returned to the host.
 If you want to use the DA feature, select a pool or volume group that is DA capable when you create a new volume (look for "Yes" next to "DA" in the pool and volume group candidates table).